ranzhengsamuel/food-delivery/README.md

 **Datasets**

-NYC_food_order.csv — contains records of food orders in New York City, with fields such as order timestamp, delivery location, etc.
+NYC_food_order.csv — contains records of food orders in New York City, with fields such as order timestamp, delivery location, etc. about 1900 entries.

-Food_Delivery_Times.csv — did not specify the exact location where the data is collected, but believed to be non-major city that does not have traffic as busy as a major metropolis like NYC. contains timestamps (order time, pick-up, delivery), distances, and possibly other features related to delivery process.
+Food_Delivery_Times.csv — did not specify the exact location where the data is collected, but believed to be non-major city that does not have traffic as busy as a major metropolis like NYC. contains timestamps (order time, pick-up, delivery), distances, and possibly other features related to delivery process. about 1000 entries.

+India_Food_Delivery.csv - data collected exclusively in India, the most complicated dataset so far with more than 44,000 entries.
+Most of my in-depth analysis is with this dataset, almost all of my end-of-semester project is with this dataset.

 These datasets were selected because they are sufficiently large and rich to allow meaningful modeling.
 (As stated in the repo, the datasets “have a large dataset with enough entry, and the items are comprehensive.”)